 There are some situations where the depiction and/or definition of residue land in a subdivision results in difficulties for surveyors.
 The following should assist surveyors in dealing with most of the difficult situations that are likely to occur.

-- in the case of a subdivision the landowner/developer proposing may elect to have the residue land shown on the plan as a new single balance lot.
-This option is not currently available for a proposed acquisition for public purposes
+In the case of a subdivision, the landowner/developer may elect to have the residue land shown on the plan as a new single balance lot.
+This option is not currently available for a proposed acquisition for public purposes.

-- in some situations involving acquisitions/takings under the LAA, it may be more practical for Landgate to partially cancel the multi lot Title.
-In these situations Regulation 5(6) of the Transfer of Land (Surveys) Regulations 1995 will apply and no residue land is to be depicted on the acquisition Plan.
+In some situations involving acquisitions/takings under the LAA, it may be more practicable for Landgate to partially cancel the multi lot Title.
+In these situations, Regulation 5(6) of the Transfer of Land (Surveys) Regulations 1995 will apply and no residue land is to be depicted on the acquisition Plan.
 See plan example 85.

-Where a road or road widening is proposed to be acquired from an extensive Freehold parcel such as a golf course an application in writing may be made to the Registrar of Titles to utilise regulation 5(6) of the Transfer of Land (Surveys) Regulations 1995 and if the application is approved, no residue land needs to be depicted on the Acquisition Plan.
+Where a road or road widening is proposed to be acquired from an extensive Freehold parcel such as a golf course, an application in writing may be made to the Registrar of Titles to utilise regulation 5(6) of the Transfer of Land (Surveys) Regulations 1995.
+If the application is approved, no residue land needs to be depicted on the Acquisition Plan.
 (See plan example 85.)

 The Plan is to be annotated ‘Lot ____ to be acquired under Part 9 of the LAA is Crown land for the purposes of Transfer of Land (Surveys) Reg 5(6)’.

 Where a new development requires an excision from a road, railway, drain or similar infrastructure corridor for which no Title exists, it is not necessary to show the residue of land in the corridor on the new Deposited Plan depicting that development.